 Note: The information in this page is updated to the latest version of ArcGIS/ArcMap and ARIS Grid & Raster Editor.

 Always check the appropriate manual for detailed version capabilities and limitations.

-The 2.x and 3.x versions have limited functionality (e.g. only support for editing of files with ESRI GRID format) and will not be updated anymore.
+The 2.x and 3.x versions have limited functionality (e.g. only support for editing of files with native GRID format) and will not be updated anymore.

-If you have many potential users (at least 4) using 1 license concurrently a Floating License may be appropriate.
+If you have many potential users (at least 4) using 1 license concurrently a Floating License may be appropriate (EUR 990 excl.
+VAT).
 The Floating License version does not support trial mode.
 Please try the regular version first.